-Our findings add to the motor priming literature that revealed temporal order priming effects for human movements and support their suggestion that human movements are represented in their natural temporal order (e.g., Güldenpenning et al., 2012; Kourtzi & Shiffrar, 1999; Verfaillie & Daems, 2002).
-While priming studies demonstrate that humans anticipate future movement phases when presented with static images of action sequences, the temporal order judgment task measures directly how perception of temporal order is biased by our implicit expectations.
-The temporal order judgment bias is likely to be the result of adaptive processes that consolidate chronological movement representations.
-Although this results in an erroneous perception in the artificial temporal order judgment task (creating a conflict between perceptual order and naturally-occurring movement order which is unlikely to be observed in real-life), it is advantageous in real-life as these representations are thought to aid the anticipation of movements (Güldenpenning et al., 2012; Schack, Schütz, Krause, & Seegelke, 2016).
+Our findings add to the motor priming literature that revealed temporal-order priming effects for human movements and support their suggestion that human movements are represented in their natural temporal order (e.g., Güldenpenning et al., 2012; Kourtzi & Shiffrar, 1999; Verfaillie & Daems, 2002).
+While priming studies demonstrate that humans anticipate future movement phases when presented with static images of action sequences, the temporal-order judgement task measures directly how perception of temporal order is biased by our implicit expectations.
+The temporal-order judgement bias is likely to be the result of adaptive processes that consolidate chronological movement representations.
+Although this results in an erroneous perception in the artificial temporal-order judgement task (creating a conflict between perceptual order and naturally occurring movement order which is unlikely to be observed in real life), it is advantageous in real life as these representations are thought to aid the anticipation of movements (Güldenpenning et al., 2012; Schack et al., 2016).

-Regarding decision times, we found that participants' decision times were longest for simultaneous presentations (SOA = 0 ms) and shortened with increasing SOAs both for scrambled and unscrambled images.
-More interestingly, the decision time data also provided further evidence that natural movement order affected temporal order judgments.
-At the two shortest SOAs (+/-30 ms), participants tended to respond faster when unscrambled images were presented such that there was no conflict between the presentation order and the natural order of the depicted movement (i.e., for SOA = +30 ms).
+Regarding decision times, we found that participants' decision times were longest for simultaneous presentations

+(SOA=0ms) and shortened with increasing SOAs both for scrambled and unscrambled images.
+More interestingly, the decision time data also provided further evidence that natural movement order affected temporal-order judgements.
+At the two shortest SOAs ( $\pm 30$ ms), participants tended to respond faster when unscrambled images were presented such that there was no conflict between the presentation order and the natural order of the depicted movement (i.e., for SOA = +30 ms).
 In contrast, their decision times increased when the presentation order was the inverse of the natural movement order (i.e., for SOA = -30 ms).
-Note that this effect only occurred for the +/-30 ms SOAs.
-For longer SOAs, we observed no facilitation or interference effects of natural movement order on decision times for temporal order judgments.
-The asymmetry in decision times between the +/- 30 ms SOAs for unscrambled pictures (longer for -30 ms and shorter for +30 ms) can be seen as a consequence of the negative PSS (resulting from a temporal order judgment bias towards natural movement order).
-For unbiased participants, whose judgments are just based on presentation order and not influenced by natural movement order, we would expect no difference in task difficulty for positive and negative SOAs with the same duration.
+Note that this effect only occurred for the $\pm$ 30 ms SOAs.
+For longer SOAs, we observed no facilitation or interference effects of natural movement order on decision times for temporal-order judgements.
+The asymmetry in decision times between the $\pm 30 \,\mathrm{ms}$ SOAs for unscrambled pictures (longer for -30ms and shorter for $+30 \,\mathrm{ms}$ ) can be seen as a consequence of the negative PSS (resulting from a temporal-order judgement bias towards natural movement order).
+For unbiased participants, whose judgements are just based on presentation order and not influenced by natural movement order, we would expect no difference in task difficulty for positive and negative SOAs with the same duration.
 The task should be most difficult for the 0 ms SOA, and then difficulty should decrease symmetrically for negative and positive SOAs.
-Accordingly, we would expect the longest decision times for the 0 ms SOA and symmetrically decreasing decision times for longer SOAs (i.e., similar duration for positive and negative SOAs).
+Accordingly, we would expect the longest decision times for the 0ms SOA and symmetrically decreasing decision times for longer SOAs (i.e., similar duration for positive and negative SOAs).
 For a biased participant, however, the task should be most difficult at the (non-zero) PSS.
-The negative PSS that we found is considerably closer to the 0 ms SOA than to the next longer SOA (-30 ms), so we would still expect the task to be most difficult at the 0 ms SOA.
-However, the -30 ms SOA is closer to the PSS than the +30 ms SOA and therefore should have a higher task difficulty.
-Our analysis of the decision time data for the +/-30 ms SOAs shows exactly the behaviour expected for biased participants for the unscrambled images, and performance for the scrambled images is in line with the behaviour expected for unbiased participants.
-With further increasing SOA duration, the presentation order begins to dominate perception, and the decision times show no longer a statistically significant effect of the temporal order judgment bias.
+The negative PSS that we found is considerably closer to the 0 ms SOA than to the next longer SOA (-30 ms), so we would still expect the task to be most difficult at the 0ms SOA.
+However, the -30ms SOA is closer to the PSS than the +30 ms SOA and therefore should have a higher task difficulty.
+Our analysis of the decision time data for the $\pm 30 \,\mathrm{ms}$ SOAs shows exactly the behaviour expected for biased participants for the unscrambled images, and performance for the scrambled images is in line with the behaviour expected for unbiased participants.
+With further increasing SOA duration, the presentation order begins to dominate perception, and the decision times show no longer a statistically significant effect of the temporal-order judgement bias.